Version C (20/09/2022)

 We may collect, use, store and transfer different kinds of personal data.
 The categories of personal data which we use include:

-- Identity and Contact Data such as names, titles (including job title) employer details, and other identifiers together with delivery addresses, home or business addresses, email address and telephone numbers.
+- Identity and Contact Data such as names, titles (including job title) employer details, and other identifiers together with delivery addresses, home or business addresses, email address, telephone numbers and surveillance footage.
 This also includes payment and transaction information such as your bank account details (or those of the business you represent).

 - Technical Data including internet protocol (IP) address, access times, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website.
 This may also include information about how you use our website and our products.